Crawford expedition: Journey to the Sandusky

-Crawford's officers held a council of war.
+Crawford held a council of war with his officers.
 Some argued the abandoned village proved the Natives knew about the expedition and were concentrating their forces elsewhere.
-Others wanted to call off the expedition and return home immediately.
+Others insisted that the expedition was a failure and that they should return home.
 Williamson asked for permission to take 50 men and burn the abandoned village, but Crawford refused because he did not wish to divide his force.
-The council decided to continue the march for the rest of the day, but then to go no further.
-As the column halted for lunch, John Rose was sent north with a scouting party.
+The council decided that they would march for one more day, and then turn back.
+As the column halted for lunch, Rose was sent north with a scouting party.
 Soon, two men returned to report that the scouts were skirmishing with a large force of Natives that was advancing towards the Americans.
 The Battle of Sandusky had begun.

 British and Native preparations

 While planning the expedition, General Irvine had advised Crawford that, "Your best chance of success will be, if possible, to effect a surprise" against Sandusky.
 The British and Natives, however, learned about the expedition even before Crawford's army had left Mingo Bottom.
-Thanks to information from a captured American soldier, on April 8 British agent Simon Girty relayed to Detroit an accurate report of Crawford's plans.
+Thanks to information from a captured American deserter, British agent Simon Girty relayed to Detroit an accurate report of Crawford's plans on April 8.

 Officials of the British Indian Department in Detroit had accordingly prepared for action.
 In command at Detroit was Major Arent Schuyler DePeyster, responsible to Sir Frederick Haldimand, the Governor General of British North America.
 DePeyster used agents such as Girty, Alexander McKee, and Matthew Elliott, who all had close relations with Natives, to coordinate British and Native military actions in the Ohio County.
 In a council at Detroit on May 15, DePeyster and McKee told a gathering of Natives about the Sandusky expedition and advised them to "be ready to meet them in a great body and repulse them."
 McKee was sent to the Shawnee villages in the Great Miami River valley to recruit warriors to repel the American invasion.
 Captain William Caldwell was dispatched to Sandusky with a company of mounted soldiers from Butler's Rangers, a Loyalist provincial unit, as well as a number of Natives from the Detroit area led by Matthew Elliott.
 The Natives from the Detroit area, described as "Lake Indians" by the British, included the "Council of Three Fires" as well as northern Wyandots.